Where is AEII?

 During the 2018-2019 school year, AEII worked with 50 early adopter school divisions to measure the quality of classroom interactions and instruction, as well as identify effective professional development opportunities.
 These 50 participating divisions, located across the state, played an integral role in helping AEII refine its processes and procedures.

 In the 2019-2020 school year, AEII expanded its reach across the entire state of Virginia, supporting divisions to identify professional development needs in all VPI classrooms across 122 school divisions.
 Specific activities include standardized data collection on quality of interactions, production of teacher- and division-level reports about quality of interactions, review of division-wide professional development plans, and consultation and webinars for division ECE leaders to support development of data-driven planning for effective professional development.

-Starting in the 2020-2021 school year, AEII is broadening its scope to ECSE, Title I, and 3-year-old classrooms and will provide inclusive supports to many more teachers and leaders across the Commonwealth.
+In the 2020-2021 school year, AEII broadened its scope to ECSE, Title I, and 3-year-old classrooms to provide inclusive supports to many more teachers and leaders across the Commonwealth.